FriendlyUser/file-track-Dapp/README.md

 - [ ] Add Contact Us Page, FAQ Page, etc ...
 - [ ] Polish app, adding loading icons or render bulma icons, or font-awesome loading icons, add Contact Page.

+## Prereqs

+1. node / npm and/or yarn
+2. Ethereum Browser (metamask or coinbase wallet)
+3. Static hosting (github pages and/or surge)
+4. truffle, ganache-cli

 ## Installation

 1. Install Truffle and Ganache CLI globally.
 If you prefer, the graphical version of Ganache works as well!